mukund-v/cis530project/baseline/simple-baseline.md

 as stopwords may be a part of a two-gram entity (whereas stopwords are very rarely answers themselves in the case of one-grams).

-# Runnin the baseline model
+# Running the baseline model
 We can run the baseline using the following command:

 ```